LEARAX/Tactic/README.md

 # Tactic

-Tactic is a bot which will be capable of playing several games in Discord Guild chats.
+Tactic is a bot which can play Tic-Tac-Toe in Discord Guild chats.

+It is currently unfinished, and can only host a single game at a time.

 ## Installation
 First, execute ```npm install``` in Tactic's directory.
 Then, create a file called secrets.json and put a valid token inside.